x3042/ExactODEReduction.jl/README.md

 ## Installation

-The package works with Julia version 1.6+.
-To install `Exact-reduction-of-ODE-systems`, run the following command in Julia:
+To install `ExactODEReduction`, run the following command in Julia:

 ```julia
 import Pkg